To close out a month of Earth Day celebrations, let's go to the dogs (and cats) and talk about ways to make pet ownership a little "greener."

-Reduce chemicals: The same guidelines that protect our kids and ourselves at home and in the yard apply to our pets as well.
+Reduce chemicals: The same guidelines that protect our kids and ourselves and apply to our pets as well.
 At 23 pounds and under a foot tall, my dog lives in close proximity to whatever is on the floor and in the grass.
 That's a good enough reason not to add toxic chemicals to the mix.

 Respect our common spaces: Living "greener" is all about respecting our common shared environment.
 Simple courtesies include keeping your dog on a six-foot leash and under your control at all times.
 Keep your pet off your neighbors' property.